dragonflypl/web-wiki/web-performance.md

 - reduce number of affected elements : fewer changes to render tree
 - reduce selector complexity : use fewer tags & class names to select elements

+#### Optimizing Layers

+There're two events associated with layers:
+- Upadte Layer Tree - figures out layers for the page.
+It looks at the styles of the elements and decides the order of layers and how many layers are needed
+- Composite Layer - browser is putting the page together to send to the screen

+The more layers on the page, the more time will be spend on layer management & compositing.
+There's a trafeoff between reducing paint time and increasing layer management time.

+Layers are automated process by the browser and nomally nothing has to be done.
+However, if app is struggling with Paint issue, it's time to consider promoting element to its own layer.

+To promote element to its own composited layer use two hacks:
+- will-change: transform (or any other visual property)
+- transform: translateZ(0)

+Promoting elements to layers can be beneficial for avoiding paint problems, especially those related to movement or opacity changes.
+But changing visual property like text color or shadows, this trick won't help.
+Update layer tree should not be more than 2ms & 2ms for compositing.

+#### Layers in depth

+I had some problems with understanding the concept.
+This one helped me: https://engineering.gosquared.com/optimising-60fps-everywhere-in-javascript - and in particular this quote

+> In this example, the transform forces the browser to place each of the div elements into its own layer on the GPU before compositing them together for displaying on the screen.
+Now for each frame, the only work is in calculating the new position for each layer, which takes barely any computation power at all.
+There is no work done in recalculating the box shadows or background gradients – the pixels do not change within their layers, so there are no “Paint” events in the timeline, only “Composite Layers”.

 #### Optimizing Animations
 - minimize number of Layout/Paint events